 Steering Torque Sensors Market, By Type:

 Contact and non-contact technologies are the two main types of torque sensors used in electronic power steering systems.
-Both these technologies perform the same function, but there are several functional differences between the two categories.
-The more favored and advanced of the two types of torque sensors in EPS is the non-contact torque sensor.
-Non-contact torque sensors measure changes in magnetization to read steering direction and input and measure torque.
-A magnetic rotor with pole pieces controls the output voltage depending on the wheel position.
-Input and output devices change position relative to the amount of torsion, and that information is passed to the control module through a magnetic voltage.
-Though these sophisticated pieces make non-contact sensors more costly, they contain fewer moving parts and resist wear with increased efficiency.
-Hence, this is expected to drive the steering torque sensors market.
+The more preferred and advanced of the two types of torque sensors used in EPS is the non-contact torque sensor.
+Non-contact torque sensors measure torque, as well as the changes in magnetization to read steering direction and input.
+Though non-contact sensors are more expensive, they contain fewer moving parts and resist wear with increased efficiency.
+This is expected to drive the Non-contact torque sensors segment’s growth.

 Europe holds the largest share of the global steering torque sensors market.
-Government regulations of various countries in Europe ensure that vehicles meet the required safety and security standards in coordination with stringent environmental regulations.
+Government regulations in various countries in Europe ensure that vehicles meet the required safety and security standards, along with meeting stringent environmental regulations.